UltraNyan/autorice/README.md

 ![alt tag](https://raw.githubusercontent.com/UltraNyan/autorice/master/Screenshots/shot1.png)

 ##Future Plans
-Replace xml editing with file selector and automatic conf file creation Add support for sqllite database for editing firefox userstyles from Autorice Write unit tests, ayy I never test my code, but when I do, I'll do it in production.
+--Replace xml editing with file selector and automatic conf file creation.

+--Add support for sqllite database for editing firefox userstyles from Autorice.

+--Write unit tests, ayy I never test my code, but when I do, I'll do it in production.